huolter/microVector/README.md

 # MicroVector

 MicroVector is a lightweight Python tool for managing a small-scale vector database.
 It is designed to handle vectors associated with documents, providing functionalities such as adding, removing, searching, and persisting the data to disk.
+All in-memory and with flat index.

 MicroVector follows the SS paradigm: Stupid Simple. :-)